 In the spirit of this tip, that’s all we have to say about that.

-Step 3: Carve Out Your Space
+Step 3: Carve out your space.

 Think about where you want to position your brand within your market.
 There may be norms to follow (or intentionally break).
 You may want to establish your brand in a pantheon of competitors, or you may want to set a new standard.